top of page

 Simply print, copy, read, and choose a page for blackout poetry!

-Use any of the stories above to make found poetry.
-After completing a close read of the story, instruct students to highlight powerful (and creepy) words, phrases, and/or sentences.
+If blackout poetry isn't your thing, use any of the stories above to make found poetry.
+After completing a close read of the story pages you print, instruct students to highlight powerful (and creepy) words, phrases, and/or sentences.
 Define powerful as a class: powerful writing makes the reader think and feel.
 Powerful writing sticks with you!
 Since this is a Halloween activity, you might choose to challenge students to find the creepiest language possible.

 After identifying powerful and creepy language, instruct students to choose at least ten powerful words, phrases, and sentences from the text to write their own found poem.
 Students can add their own words, but must use ten pieces of language from the text.
 Encourage students to arrange and rearrange the found language until the ideas flow and tell a story within their poem.
 You might choose to model this process with your own found poem.